 Russian Federation proposes to consider and discuss the modification of WTSA Resolution 18 (Rev. Hammamet, 2016) “Principles and procedures for the allocation of work to, and strengthening coordination and cooperation among, the ITU Radiocommunication, ITU Telecommunication Standardization and ITU Telecommunication Development Sectors” as shown below.

-MOD RESOLUTION 18 (Rev. Geneva, 2022)1
+MOD RESOLUTION 18 (Rev. New Delhi, 2024)1

-Principles and procedures for the allocation of work to, and Strengthening coordination and cooperation among, the ITU Radiocommunication, ITU Telecommunication Standardization and ITU Telecommunication Development Sectors
+Strengthening coordination and cooperation among the three ITU Sectors on matters of mutual interest

-(Helsinki, 1993; Geneva, 1996; Montreal, 2000; Florianópolis, 2004; Johannesburg, 2008; Dubai, 2012; Hammamet, 2016; Geneva, 2022, )
+(Helsinki, 1993; Geneva, 1996; Montreal, 2000; Florianópolis, 2004; Johannesburg, 2008; Dubai, 2012; Hammamet, 2016; Geneva, 2022, New Delhi.
+2024)

-The World Telecommunication Standardization Assembly (Geneva, 2022),
+The World Telecommunication Standardization Assembly (New Delhi.
+2024),

 recalling